 - Perform a backward and frontward movement, for 2/3 minutes, combining it with a rotational movement.

-- Nucleus is removed and collected in the collection chamber or along the probe stylet.
+- The nucleus is removed and collected in the collection chamber or along the probe stylet.

 - Remove the device.